 We plan to conduct additional Phase II clinical trials in patients with chronic bronchitis.
 The objective of these trials will be to determine if Bronchitol assists in clearing mucus during an exacerbation and that Bronchitol has the ability to shorten the exacerbation period.
-The first trial will be a Phase II clinical trial involving 60 patients and will be conducted in hospitals in Australia and New Zealand.
+Prior to conducting a Phase II clinical trial we are commencing a Phase Ib clinical trial involving 25 patients which will be conducted in hospitals in Australia.